-- 14.2.1.
-Consultation with the fire authority is a requirement of the procedure regulations in the circumstances described in the following paragraphs.
-However, the consultation should not be confused with the fire authority's acceptance or rejection of the fire risk assessment required by the Fire (Scotland) Act 2005.
-For most buildings the Scottish Fire and Rescue Service is the appropriate fire authority. - 14.2.2.
-At application for warrant, verifiers will consult on: - non-domestic residential buildings - non-domestic, non-residential buildings where the design does not follow Section 2: Fire of the non-domestic Technical Handbook approved by Scottish Ministers - domestic buildings with a storey at a height over 18m - domestic buildings with a storey height over 7.5m but not over 18m where the design does not follow Section 2: Fire of the domestic Technical Handbook approved by Scottish Ministers.
+14.2.1.
+Consultation with the SFRS is a requirement of the procedure regulations in the circumstances described in the following paragraphs.
+However, the consultation should not be confused with the SFRS's acceptance or rejection of the fire risk assessment required by the Fire (Scotland) Act 2005.

+14.2.2.
+At application for warrant, verifiers will consult on:

+- non-domestic residential buildings; - non-domestic, non-residential buildings where the design does not follow section 2: Fire of the non-domestic Technical Handbook approved by Scottish Ministers; - domestic buildings with a storey at a height over 18 metres - domestic buildings with a storey height over 7.5 metres but not over 18 metres where the design does not follow section 2: Fire of the domestic Technical Handbook approved by Scottish Ministers.